 Her new book is organized by types of produce (it’s an “Apples-to-Zucchini Encyclopedia of Spiralizing”), and even though it’s not vegetarian, I have already dog-eared so many meatless recipes to try.
 It’s a great resource for anyone interested in spiralizing veggies, that’s for sure.

 To celebrate, I’m sharing her delicious ratatouille recipe today, which features spiralized bell peppers, zucchini, yellow squash, and onion cooked in a hearty tomato sauce with eggplant.
+It’s a spin on classic ratatouille.
 Traditionally, ratatouille ingredients are chopped and sautéed separately, but this dish comes together quickly on the stove.
 It’s the perfect use for all those late summer garden veggies, and would be especially lovely on one of those rare, cool summer evenings.

 I used the Inspiralizer that Ali sent me a while back to make the noodles for this recipe.
 I’ve gotten some questions about spiralizers vs. julienne peelers lately, so I thought I’d address that while we’re on the subject.